seanharrington256/Larix/README.md

 Get_best_FSCacross_mods.sh
 ```

-To get AIC from the bestlhoods files, go inside `best_L_allMods` directory, created by last script, and run the script `Get_AIC_across_mods.R`(!!!NOTE: This AIC calculation will only work if you output 1 and exactly 1 parameter to this file for each estimated parameter otherwise the AIC values will be incorrect -- i.e., if you have a complex parameter, and you output both the estimated parameter and the complex parameter that is a transformation of the estimated parameter, you'll need a different solution here).
+To get AIC from the bestlhoods files, go inside `best_L_allMods` directory, created by last script, and run the script `Get_AIC_across_mods.R` (**!!!NOTE**: This AIC calculation will only work if you output 1 and exactly 1 parameter to this file for each estimated parameter otherwise the AIC values will be incorrect -- i.e., if you have a complex parameter, and you output both the estimated parameter and the complex parameter that is a transformation of the estimated parameter, you'll need a different solution here).

 ```
-cd /project/inbreh/turck_fsc/Reps/best_L_allMods
+cd /project/inbreh/larix_turck/Reps/best_L_allMods
-module load gcc/12.2.0 r/4.2.2
+module load gcc/14.2.0 r/4.4.0
-Rscript ../../Get_AIC_across_mods.R
+Rscript /project/inbreh/larix_turck/scripts_larix/Get_AIC_across_mods.R
 ```

-7. Convert the parameter estimates into useful units (e.g., years, number of migrants per generation, etc.) -- I still don't have a fully automated solution for this, so has to be done on an ad hoc basis depending on what parameters are included, etc. I've been doing this locally, downloading files in `/project/inbreh/turck_fsc/Reps/best_L_allMods` and for the best fit model determined by AIC, go into that directory and download the files from the `bestrun` directory. `Par_conv_FSC_Larix.R` will do these conversions from these files - see comments in the script for more info.
+7. Convert the parameter estimates into useful units (e.g., years, number of migrants per generation, etc.) -- I still don't have a fully automated solution for this, so has to be done on an ad hoc basis depending on what parameters are included, etc. I've been doing this interactively using `Par_conv_FSC_Larix.R` Note that it works for these models and similar models, but will not work for all possible FSC models - see comments in the script for more info.
 This script will also start some prep for parametric bootstrap estimation of confidence intervals around parameter estimates for the best fit model.

 8. Prep parametric bootstrap replicates. `Par_conv_FSC_Larix.R` from previous step generates input for bootstraps.
-Copy that directory to the cluster.
-Go into the directory that contains each of the 100 bootstrap reps to be executed and run `Prep_FSC_reps_of_bootreps.sh` to generate 50 fsc replicates of each bootstrap replicate.
+Go into the directory that contains each of the 100 bootstrap reps to be executed and run `Prep_FSC_reps_of_bootreps.sh` to generate 50 fsc replicates of each bootstrap replicate:

 ```
-cd /project/inbreh/turck_fsc/boot_inputs/31k_AncMCoInK3_maxL
+cd /project/inbreh/larix_turck/boot_inputs/AncMCRMCExp_maxL
-../../Prep_FSC_reps_of_bootreps.sh
+Prep_FSC_reps_of_bootreps.sh
 ```

 This is because we want to run 50 independent FSC searches for the best likelihood for each of the 100 bootstrap replicates.
 The replicates are created in a new directory in the parent of the current directory.

-Use `FSC_Larix_boot.slurm `to run FSC on these reps.
+9. Use `FSC_Larix_boot.slurm `to run FSC on these reps.

-9. Summarize bootstrap replicates.
+10. Summarize bootstrap replicates.
 For each bootstrap replicate, need to get the best of the runs, pull the bestlhoods file out, and then summarize these all together. `Get_best_FSCacross_boots.sh` will get the best run within each bootstrap rep - this should be run from within the `Reps` directory for the bootstraps.
 Run the R script `Get_Larix_pars_across_bootreps.R` on files in the `best_L_allMods` directory created by the previous script.

 ## NOTE: I think there are other times that aren't being converted - times for when ancient migration ends, possibly others - need to find these

 Population designations: